If you’re throwing a train party for your little one, you need these Thomas the Train ticket birthday invitations that look like a real train ticket!

 Once all of my invites were printed, I needed a couple of tools to make them look like tickets.

-I used the spiral notebook punch to make the faux perforated edges on the sides of the tickets.
-By just sticking the invite part way into the pumch I was able to cut out small half circles.
+By just sticking the invite part way into the punch I was able to cut out small half circles.

 I like to dress up my envelopes, too, so I stamped a ticket and birthday candle on the front of the envelope.